 Start the engine.
 While using the hand pump draw air inside the radiator into the tester.

 If the test fluid turns yellow exhaust gases are present and the head gasket is blown.
 If the fluid remains blue the system is most likely okay.
-This test can rarely fail and cause a false positive because the combustion process is not 100% efficient.
+This test can rarely fail and cause a false negative because the combustion process is not 100% efficient.
 Small consistent pockets of fuel enriched air (not exhaust) exist inside the combustion chamber after ignition which is not detected by this test.

 A head gasket can fail between cylinders causing two consistent cylinder misfires and low compression in each misfiring cylinder.
 To check for this condition remove all of the spark plugs while conducting a compression test to test each cylinder.
 If two readings are consistently low in neighboring cylinders this is an indication of failure between these cylinders and the head gasket needs to be replaced.